localhost/clippy/README.md

 _Please note:_ **This is a forked and modified version of Clippy.**

 I removed the text/label besides the icon and added a JavaScript callback function.
-From here you may a describing text or just do something else.
+From there you can show an info text or just do something else.

 Get it here: [github.com/localhost/clippy](http://github.com/localhost/clippy)